yusufads/DAM-Audit-Lite-MVP/questions/question-bank.md

 Question:

-Can AI systems reliably discover and identify your brand?
+Can AI systems such as ChatGPT, Gemini, Claude or Perplexity reliably discover your brand when its name is searched?

 Why It Matters:

-Brands must first be discoverable before they can be recommended.
+A brand cannot be recommended if it cannot first be discovered and identified by AI systems.

 ---